 In other words: wearing a shirt, sweater, and jacket gives you more options than just wearing one really thick coat.

-Types of Layers
+Types of Jacket Layers

 We’re going to break down layering here into only two main groups:

 Shells are the outermost layer and are very critical to the success of a good layering plan.
 Shells have one primary job – to create a barrier between you and the weather.

 Insulation comes in two flavors – natural and synthetic.
 The three main examples are merino wool, polyester, and goose down.
 For the cold winter months down insulation is probably the best, albeit most expensive, choice.

-Types of Layering Systems
+Types of Ski Jackets

 Modular “3-in-1” Jackets